Crab Rave

 "Crab Rave" is a song by Irish DJ and music producer Noisestorm.
 Canadian record label Monstercat released it on 1 April 2018.

 The song was originally released as part of the compilation album Monstercat Instinct Vol. 1, released 15 June 2018.
 It was later featured as part of Monstercat's Best of 2018 compilation album, released on 14 December 2018.
-It peaked at #14 on Billboard's Dance/Electronic Songs chart.
+It peaked at No. 14 on Billboard's Dance/Electronic Songs chart.

 Background and release

 On 1 April 2018, the song was released as a digital download on international digital stores through Canadian record label Monstercat, as well as being released through various music streaming services.
 "Crab Rave" was featured on the compilation album titled Monstercat Instinct Vol. 1 released on 15 June 2018.
 The song was later featured on the yearly best-of compilation album titled Monstercat – Best Of 2018 released on 14 December 2018.

 In 2015, Epic Games launched Unreal Dev Grants, a $5 million development fund aiming to provide grants to creative projects using Unreal Engine 4.
 In November 2018, Epic announced that it would award a further $800,000 to more than 30 individuals and teams, including O'Broin for his efforts in creating the music video for "Crab Rave", featuring thousands of computer-generated dancing crabs.

 On 1 April 2019, Czech-based indie studio Beat Games announced that "Crab Rave" was to be released onto their virtual reality rhythm game Beat Saber.
 The song was intentionally released on April Fools' Day to celebrate the first anniversary of the song's original release.